whosonfirst/go-whosonfirst-sqlite/README.md

 ./bin/wof-sqlite-index -live-hard-die-fast -dsn microhoods.db -all -mode meta /usr/local/data/whosonfirst-data/meta/wof-microhood-latest.csv
 ```

 See the way we're passing a `-live-hard-die-fast` flag?
-That is to enable a number of [performace-related PRAGMA commands](https://blog.devart.com/increasing-sqlite-performance.html) without which database index can be prohibitive and time-consuming.
+That is to enable a number of performace-related PRAGMA commands (described [here](https://blog.devart.com/increasing-sqlite-performance.html) and [here](https://www.gaia-gis.it/gaia-sins/spatialite-cookbook/html/system.html)) without which database index can be prohibitive and time-consuming.
 These is a small but unlikely chance of database corruptions when this flag is enabled.

+Also note that the `-live-hard-die-fast` flag will cause the `PAGE_SIZE` and `CACHE_SIZE` PRAGMAs to be set to `4096` and `1000000` respectively so the eventual cache size will require 4GB of memory.
+This is probably fine on most systems where you'll be indexing data but I am open to the idea that we may need to revisit those numbers or at least make them configurable.

 You can also use `wof-sqlite-index` in combination with the [go-whosonfirst-api](https://github.com/whosonfirst/go-whosonfirst-api) `wof-api` tool and populate your SQLite database by piping API results on STDIN.
 For example, here's how you might index all the neighbourhoods in Montreal: